Quarantine Rules for Disney World Travelers

 Now let’s turn to the state-by-state quarantine rules.
 For its part, Florida does not have any quarantine requirements, travel bans, or restrictions in place for those arriving from other states.
 Governor Ron DeStantis issued a series of executive orders rescinding all of those in fall of last year, and Florida Fully Reopened in September.

-Maryland issued an emergency order to limit all travel to essential purposes only.
+Maryland‘s emergency order to limit all travel to essential purposes only still appears to be in place.
 All Marylanders who do travel outside of Maryland or any individuals who do travel to Maryland must either obtain a negative test result or self-quarantine for 10 days upon return home.

 Kentucky‘s travel advisory now discourages all out-of-state leisure travel until further notice.
 Those who do travel out-of-state for leisure travel are urged to voluntarily self-quarantine upon return to Kentucky or follow CDC guidance for alternate options to shorten the quarantine period.

-Minnesota‘s “Stay Safe” plan highly discourages out of state travel for non-essential purposes.
+Minnesota highly discourages out of state travel for non-essential purposes.
 Incoming visitors and Minnesotans who travel out-of-state are asked to stay home and quarantine for 14 days.
-Consistent with the aforementioned CDC guidance, a shortened quarantine period may be possible.
+Consistent with CDC guidance, a shortened quarantine period may be possible.

-Rhode Island‘s rule is that those arriving will need to quarantine for 14 days or provide proof of a negative test result taken within 72 hours prior to arrival.
+Rhode Island‘s rule is that those arriving will need to quarantine for 10 days or provide proof of a negative test result taken within 72 hours prior to arrival.
 Quarantines can be shortened with post-arrival testing.
+Those who are fully vaccinated do not need to quarantine if asymptomatic.

-Both Vermont and New Hampshire require a 10-day quarantine upon arrival.
+New Hampshire requires a 10-day quarantine upon arrival, except for fully vaccinated people.
 If you have not had any symptoms, you have the option to get a PCR test and end your quarantine with a negative test result.
 You must continue to monitor yourself for symptoms for the full 14 days.

 Out-of-state travelers have the option to get tested via a trusted travel provider prior to their arrival, and show proof of a negative result, to avoid the quarantine.